2017 SEA Games: Medals

-The medals of the games were designed by Royal Selangor, which is also the designer company for the torch and the baton.
-They were announced on 30 May 2017, the same day Royal Selangor announced as one of the games' main sponsor which made MASOC's sponsorship total RM82.6 million, exceeded its sponsorship target of RM80 million.
+The medals of the Games were designed by Royal Selangor, which is also the designer company for the torch and the baton.
+They were announced on 30 May 2017, the same day Royal Selangor announced as one of the Games' main sponsors which made MASOC's sponsorship total RM82.6 million, exceeded its sponsorship target of RM80 million.
 The medals have subtle curved surfaces, rims and edges, and are made of pewter with a disc of kempas wood integrated into the design.
 They featured the Southeast Asian Games Federation logo on the obverse (In the case of ASEAN Para Games, it is the ASEAN Para Sports Federation logo), and the games logo on the reverse.

 Baton relay

-The games baton relay, dubbed the Rising Together Baton Run, is the first of its kind in the history of Southeast Asian Games.
+The games baton relay, dubbed the Rising Together Baton Run, was the first of its kind in the history of Southeast Asian Games.
 It covered a distance of 10 kilometres on average in the 10 capital cities of the Southeast Asian Region countries, excluding the host country, passing through the landmarks of each countries' capital city.
 The baton relay began with Brunei on 5 March 2017, followed by the Philippines on 12 March, Laos on 18 March, Myanmar on 25 March, Thailand on 1 April, Vietnam on 9 April, East Timor on 17 April, Cambodia on 22 April and Indonesia on 30 April and ended with Singapore on 13 May 2017.
 The games baton was designed by Royal Selangor which sold the baton to the public at MYR 1480 and its design was inspired by the games' theme, rising together.
 Its design depicts shards and a triangular cross section.
 The baton has a length of 400 mm, a width of 44 mm, weighs approximately 600g and made up of materials which are a stave in kempas, a tawny wood native to Southeast Asia, and a satin-finished pewter finial.